 As a student that relies on New York’s public transit, being on the East Side of Manhattan is a major advantage.
 The green line (4/5/6) offers access to Brooklyn and the Bronx, and the crosstown bus service is your gateway to the West Side (word to the wise: avoid the Times Square shuttle at all costs).
 The crosstown ride is a scenic one, taking you through Central Park on the way.
 Though the MTA has plans for Q-train stops on 110th and 116th, the 6 train at 110th and Lexington Avenue is only a short walk from the front steps of The Heritage by Common.
 If you just want to wander and clear your head, we recommend a leisurely stroll through Central Park via its Northeast corner.
 At any season, this section of the park is worth a visit.

 Harlem is one of New York’s most iconic neighborhoods, but it isn’t until you call the neighborhood home that you truly discover all that it has to offer.
 With its concentration of more attainable housing and access to shopping centers not found elsewhere on the island it makes a great home for students, however Harlem’s charm will surely make you want to stick around post-grad.
 Want to learn more about Harlem?
-Start by exploring our Harlem homes, The Heritage by Common and Common Clark, and discover what makes Harlem so special.
+Start by exploring our Harlem homes, The Heritage by Common and Common Hamilton, and discover what makes Harlem so special.